 Buffer overflow is but one of many problems that can lurk in a body of software code.
 Static analysis is very effective in detecting a variety of different kinds of insidious software errors like buffer overflow.
 Since static analysis tools have to methodically trace all possible execution paths through the software, the analysis is very laborious.
 Until recently, these techniques were exclusively the province of the world's fastest supercomputers, but today's desktop machines have surpassed the performance of the supercomputers of a few years ago.
 As a result, static analysis tools have been made available commercially from a number of vendors, and as with model-based development techniques, are being increasingly embraced by medical device manufacturers.

-Recent Publications About Model-Based Software Development from the CDRH Software Engineering Laboratory
+Publications About Model-Based Software Development from the CDRH Laboratory of Software Engineering

-- Raoul Jetley and Paul Jones.
-Safety Requirements based Analysis of Infusion Pump Software.
-Proceedings of the Workshop on Software and Systems for Medical Devices and Services, held in conjunction with IEEE Real Time Systems Symposium, Tucson, AZ, Pages 21-24, December 2007.
+Jetley R, Jones P. Safety requirements based analysis of infusion pump software.
+In: Proceedings of the Workshop on Software and Systems for Medical Devices and Services, held in conjunction with IEEE Real Time Systems Symposium, Tucson, AZ, Pages 21-24, December 2007.